ekdeguzm/ekdeguzm/README.md

 I graduated from the University of California Davis in 2018 with a degree in Wildlife Conservation Biology.
 I spent the past four years working, living, and studying in three states and two countries as a forester, restoration biological scientist, educator, and bird surveyor.
 After learning Python and R to automate processes and improve data analysis, I decided to pivot my career towards software development.
 I wrapped up a batch at the [Recurse Center](https://www.recurse.com/) in early 2022.

-I am particularly interested in leveraging technology to aid in environmental and energy conservation, financial accessability, and generally making the world a better place for all.
+I am particularly interested in leveraging technology to aid in environmental and energy conservation, improve financial accessability, and generally making the world a better place for all.

 - 🌱 Currently learning: [The Odin Project](https://www.theodinproject.com/)
 - 🔨 Currently working on: